 -

-Nuts: to add a bit of texture, sprinkle this Christmas Pavlova with toasted chopped nuts.
+Nuts: to add a bit of texture, sprinkle this Christmas Wreath Pavlova with toasted chopped nuts.
 Hazelnuts and almonds are delicious.
 I also love pistachios as the green looks super festive (especially if you use red berries).

 -